codemasa/422Project2/README.md

 With a simple and easy to use interface our app will help you know when you have somewhere to be and something to do.

 No more double booking or being late!

+##
+This project is an open source Android application.
+You will be able to use this application on your own Android Device for free!

+For instructions on how to install this on your device please go [here](./README.md)

+##
+For instructions on how to modify this application go [here](./README.md)

+##
+If you want some troubleshooting tips and require a tutorial on the app, go [here](./README.md)